 Me: Er… The Rocks of Doom.

-Sue: What a lovely place to go for a walk.
-Did they run Doctor Who tours up on the moors in the 1970s?
+Sue: It looks like a lovely place to go for a walk.
+Were there any Doctor Who tours on the moors in the 1970s?

 Me: No. And have you noticed anything remarkable about this story yet?

-Sue: Is it shot entirely on location?
+Sue: Is this shot entirely on location?
 On video?

 Sue: Did they really?
 That is interesting.

 Sue: It looks great.
-They should make them all like this.
+All the episodes should be made like this.
 It feels very modern.

 Me: Oh, for God’s sake, we only saw it a few weeks ago.